 The slickest, speediest pads were the hard pads.
 Depending on the mouse you are using, one model might be slicker than the other.
 All the mice used in testing used their stock feet.
 We believe the Razer Firefly V2 and the Logitech G440 had the surface with the lowest friction, followed closely by the Corsair MM800 RGB Polaris.
-There was almost no noticeable difference between the Firefly V2 and the G440, but you could feel a very slight slowdown when using the MM800.
-The MM800 has a much more aggressive surface than the Firefly V2 and G440.
+There was almost no noticeable difference between the Firefly V2 and the G440, but you could feel a very slight slowdown when using the MM800, which has a much more aggressive surface than the Firefly V2 and G440.

-The Cooler Master MP510, the Corsair MM300, and the VicTsing Extended Gaming Mouse Pad followed our hard pads as the next most frictionless.
+The Cooler Master MP510 and the Corsair MM300 followed our hard pads as the next most frictionless.
 We would classify these as the speed pads among the cloth gaming pads tested.
 The MP510 seemed to supply the best balance between speed and control.
 The Cordura fabric is composed of nylon fibers that are naturally slick, and when paired with the coarse weave, achieves a good stopping speed.
 The MM300 is silky and slick.
-It doesn't have stopping speed like the MP510, but depending on who you are and what you play, that might not matter much.
+It doesn't have stopping speed like the MP510, but depending on how and what you play, that might not matter much.
 Mice glide effortlessly across the MM300 but with far more resistance than what you would expect from a typical hard pad.
-The VicTsing Extended, on the other hand, has a bit more static friction but not quite the same stopping speed as the MP510.
-Once you get it moving, though, your mouse glides along like the MM300.